Global existence and scattering for quadratic NLS with potential in 3D: Multilinear terms in

 We have

-where by convention $\prod_{j \in \emptyset} =1.$ \\ The implicit constant does not depend on $n.$ \end{lemma} \begin{proof} For notational convenience we drop the time-dependence of the potential in this proof. \\ We prove the estimate by duality: let $g \in L^2 (\mathbb{R}^3).$ \\ We start with the same change of variables as usual to obtain
+where by convention $\prod_{j \in \emptyset} =1.$ \\ The implicit constant does not depend on $n.$ \end{lemma} \begin{remark} As was the case for the other lemmas of this section, the corresponding bound in Proposition \ref{stepn:estimates} is obtained from the above estimate, due to the converging factor in front. \end{remark} \begin{proof} For notational convenience we drop the time-dependence of the potential in this proof. \\ We prove the estimate by duality: let $g \in L^2 (\mathbb{R}^3).$ \\ We start with the same change of variables as usual to obtain

 Note that in the integral on $\xi_{n}$ and $\eta$ we removed the frequency localizations from the kernel and placed them on the functions.
-Therefore in this case the kernel is such that $i_n =3.$ \\ \\ Then we use Plancherel's theorem to write this expression as
+Therefore in this case the kernel is such that $i_n =3.$